trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

         property is ``parquet_optimized_reader_enabled``.
       - ``true``
     * - ``parquet.optimized-nested-reader.enabled``
-      - Whether batched column readers are used when reading ARRAY, MAP and ROW types from Parquet files for improved performance.
+      - Whether batched column readers are used when reading ARRAY, MAP, and ROW types from Parquet files for improved performance.
 Set this property to ``false`` to disable the optimized parquet reader by default for structural data types.
 The equivalent catalog session property is